mui/material-ui/docs/pages/api/fab.md

 # Fab API

 <p class="description">The API documentation of the Fab React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import Fab from '@material-ui/core/Fab';